el-pashaei/MBAO/README.md

 ## How to get started
 - Install R 4.1.3 and RStudio
 - Install R Packages
-- Download Microarray datasets
+- Download Microarray datasets in your main working directory
-- Download the zip files
+- Download the zip files in your main working directory

 #### Required dependencies (R packages)
 - foreign